July 2, 1921: Dempsey vs Carpentier

 Dempsey Carpentier

 The next day, the results of “The Fight of the Century” dominated the front pages of all major newspapers.
 Not because it was a hugely exciting bout, or because the boxers put on an amazing display of ring technique, but because it was a great story, featuring two compelling characters.
 A timeless clash, you might say, of good vs evil.
-The contrasting backgrounds and public personas of Jack Dempsey and Georges Carpentier created an irresistible drama and, to this day, that, more than anything else, is what inspires big pay-per-view numbers and creates truly monumental “superfights.” — Michael Carbert
+The contrasting backgrounds and public personas of Jack Dempsey and Georges Carpentier created an irresistible drama and, to this day, that, more than anything else, is what drives big pay-per-view numbers and creates truly monumental “superfights.” — Michael Carbert

 Become a patron at Patreon!